8 Buying Motives ALL Salespeople Should Know!

 1. Financial Gain

 However, the problem with prospects motivated by financial gain is that often, they have more at stake than just money.
 They’re often buying on behalf of their business and company – and will need solid assurance they’re in good hands – after all, their career is on the line.
-To successfully sell to financial buying motives, set your prospect at ease about their buying decision with proof devices such as demonstrations, test results and case studies.
+To successfully sell to financial buying motives, set your prospect at ease about their buying decision with proof devices such as demonstrations, test results, and case studies.

 2. Need

 Need is one of the most apparent buying motives.
 For instance, if your prospect has a problem that you can solve, they’re immediately going to consider your product or service at the very least.
-Sometimes though, prospects aren’t aware of their need and need to be inspired or guided by the salesperson.
+Sometimes, though, prospects aren’t aware of their need and need to be inspired or guided by the salesperson.
 For instance, with provocative selling, you’re focusing on raising attention to uncover issues.
-This method allows you to position yourself as the expert, waking your prospect through how to solve this issue with you – the ideal solution provider.
+This method allows you to position yourself as the expert, walking your prospect through how to solve this issue with you – the ideal solution provider.

 3. Health